Our clients, contacts, and the people we meet during our visits often ask us the question:

 – Our site is adorned with creative navigation, and we include share buttons that are visible and apparent areas for our visitors to find (which are usually hard to find).
 The visitor then admires the designer who cleverly placed the elements on his website.

 – Our site is full of design tricks that do not contribute anything to the user.
 Have you noticed how the best-known and most visited websites are also the least aesthetically successful?
 The cartoon in this area is Amazon, which has hardly changed its design since its launch over twenty years ago.
 No fancy graphics, no convoluted navigation, no fancy innovations, and a site that hardly changes, which means we know exactly where to find things.
 At the time of its heyday, Yahoo! was dubbed “the typesetter’s nightmare” as its logo was hideous.
-The site redesign did not save Yahoo! which was acquired in 2016 by Verizon and in 2017 merged into OATH.
+The site redesign did not save Yahoo!
+Verizon acquired it in 2016 by and in 2017 merged it into OATH.
 This does not mean that to be successful a site must be ugly.
-But, the main concern you should have for your site is the interest of your customers and users.
+But, the main concern you should have for your site in the interest of your customers and users.

 – We welcome our visitors with a vague, value-added message such as “welcome to…”.
 In other words, one should avoid hollow at all costs.
 Be careful with the first impression, which is usually the best.
 A visitor will have a few seconds to evaluate a site before deciding whether or not to spend more time there.
 This is also why content approaches are so powerful.
 The visitor’s main reason for visiting your website is the content and quality of the information you provide.
 Think about it!